adilsultanbaev/Car-Dealership/README.md

 ## Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

-## Authors
-Tiberius Mairura - Initial work - [Your Github](https://github/hermitex)

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Acknowledgments
 - Material UI for providing the UI components